 The Advancing Futures office is open to the public by appointment only.
-Students can schedule a meeting with their TAP Practitioner.
-The Advancing Futures team will also continue to support our students remotely.
+Young adults can schedule a meeting with their practitioner.
+The Advancing Futures team will also continue to support young adults in person at institutions, in the community or remotely.

 Contact us to schedule a meeting or if you have any questions.